jiushiggg/MyGitPractice/readme.txt

  1910  git config user.name
  1911  git config user.email
- 1912  git init							//this directory is initiated  as a repository 1913  ll								//this commit will display a .git directory 1914  touch test.py					//create a file
+ 1912  git init							//this directory is initiated  as a repository 1913  ll								//this command will show  .git directory 1914  touch test.py					//create a file
  1916  git status						//display file status
  1917  git add test.py					//add a file in git